Zuehlke/zuehlke.github.io/README.md

 **Automation**
 TBA (GitHub actions: input names go from some_value to INPUT_SOME_VALUE)

+To avoid unnecessary GitHub Actions workflow runs, it is recommended to not commit directly to the `develop` branch, but rather work with pull requests instead.
+Alternatively, disable the `[push] Build and Deploy` workflow in the _Actions_ tab during development.
+Keep in mind though that this will also stop data updates (contributions, people) from being automatically merged into the production branch.
+Both workflows can also be manually triggered in the _Actions_ tab (preferably on the `develop` branch).

 ## Frontend Structure
 The frontend is written in React + TypeScript and is managed through [create-react-app](https://www.npmjs.com/package/create-react-app).
 It has the following pages: